Traditional Chinese Medicine (TCM) seeks to restore balance within the body and spirit.

 -

-Lung symptoms, wheezing, Shortness of breath, excess mucus, lingering cough, tightness in chest, allergies.
+Wheezing, shortness of breath, excess mucus, lingering cough, grief support, tightness in chest, allergies.

 -